 Physics inspires algebraic mathematics: The Chinese used music, art, and navigation to drive mathematics.
-Much of their knowledge has been handed down as either artifacts, such as musical bells and tools, or mathematical relationships documented, but not created by scholars such as Euclid, Archimedes, Diophantus, and perhaps Brahmagupta.
+Much of their knowledge has been handed down as either artifacts, such as musical bells and tools, or mathematical relationships documented, but not created, by scholars such as Euclid, Archimedes, Diophantus, and perhaps Brahmagupta.
 With the invention of algebra in 830 CE by al-Khwarizmi, mathematics became more powerful and blossomed.
-During the sixteenth and seven-

-Fig. 3.1 Timeline of the 300 years from the mid-seventeenth to the mid-twentieth centuries CE, an important era in mathematics that produced a continuous stream of fundamental theorems because mathematicians were sharing information.
-A few of the individuals who played notable roles in this development, in chronological (birth) order, are Galileo, Mersenne, Newton, d'Alembert, Fermat, Huygens, Descartes, Helmholtz, and Kirchhoff.
-These were some of the first to develop the basic ideas, in various forms, that were later reworked into the proofs that today we recognize as the fundamental theorems of mathematics.
-Mozart and Beethoven are included for orientation teenth centuries, it became clear that differential equations (DEs), such as the wave equation, can characterize a law of nature at a single point in space and time.
+During the 16th and 17th centuries, it became clear that differential equations (DEs), such as the wave equation, can characterize a law of nature at a single point in space and time.
 This principle was not obvious.
-A desire to understand the motions of planets other objects precipitated many new discoveries.
-This period, centered around Galileo, Newton, and Euler, is shown on the timeline in Fig. 1.2.
+A desire to understand the motions of objects and planets precipitated many new discoveries.
+This period, centered around Galileo, Newton, and Euler, is shown on the timeline in Fig. 1.2 (p.
+15).

 As we have described, the law of gravity was first formulated by Galileo using the concept of conservation of energy, which determines how masses are accelerated when friction is not considered and the mass is constant.
 Tycho Brahe investigated the motion of the planets.
-Starting in early 1600, Kepler (1571-1630) began an extended visit with Brahe.
-In 1604, working with Brahe's data Kepler described the inverse square law of light and studied the workings of the human eye.
+Starting in early 1600, Kepler began an exteded visit with Brahe.
+In 1604, working with Brahe's data Kepler described the inverse square law of light, and studied the workings of the human eye.
 Kepler was also the first to predict that the orbits of planets are described by ellipses.
-It seems he under-appreciated the significance of his finding, as he continued working on his five polyhedra nested model of planetary motion (Stillwell 2010, p.
-23).
+It seems he underappreciated the significance of his finding, as he continued working on his incorrect epicycle planetary model.
+Building on Galileo (1638) (see the discussion on pages 7-9), Newton demonstrated that there must be a gravitational potential between two masses $(m_1, m_2)$ of the form